 So why list it here?
 There are two reasons.
 First, Interactive Brokers is a generally outstanding trading platform that also offers penny stock trading.
 Investors who are looking for a trading solution would do well to consider this product overall.

-Second, Interactive Brokers also offers one of the widest range of penny stocks to short when compared with other platforms.
+Second, Interactive Brokers also offers one of the widest ranges of penny stocks to short when compared with other platforms.
 This is why we have listed it as the best platform for risk-takers.
 Shorting penny stocks is one of the highest speculation investments you can take on, up there next to futures and minor market currencies.
 People make fortunes by leveraging these assets … but they can lose just as much money in the process.

-Interactive Brokers is a great platform for investors who also want to add some penny stocks to their portfolio.
+Interactive Brokers is a great platform for investors who also want to add some penny stocks to their portfolios.
 However, if you are specifically interested in trading OTC shares, and you aren’t looking to take on the enormous risk of shorting this market, you’ll probably do better with one of the other entries on this list.

 The Bottom Line